nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

   - Rekall: Another powerful framework for memory forensics.
   - MemProcFS: Useful for live RAM analysis and incident response.
   - Redline: Offers a user-friendly interface for in-depth memory and file analysis.

+Tools (9)
+***********

+    Use auxiliar tools to:

+    - **Import evidence disk into autopsy**: Import a virtual disk where you, as a forensic investigator, can colect and gather probable evidence.
+Disk option allows you to import disk disk as a vmdk disk tinto Autopsy for reporting purpuses.
+    - **Recreate evidence disk**: Delete and recreate a evidence this.
+Note: This is a destructive actions.
+Import the current evidence disk into autopsy if it contains gather evidence.
+    - **Analyse ForensicVM performance**: Use netdata software to detect server botlenecks and to optimise server performance.
+Find and detect the root cause of ForensicVM server issues.
+    - **Open ForensicVM Webshell**: Open an ssh-over-internet webshell connection to the server
+    - **DEBUG: remote ssh to the folder**: Open an ssh shell inside the forensicVM image folder.
+Here you can edit and test the forensicVM start script.
+Used only for debug purpuses.

+Network (10)
+*************

 .. figure:: img/infographics_0002.jpg